 - Gaining Companions

-The trade simulation element sof this game are amazing.
-How do they make customers gauge the value of a random mob junk in my shop.
+The trade simulation element of this game is amazing.
+How do they make customers gauge the value of a random mob junk in my shop?
 How?
 Coding I guess, but it is super immersive.
-Trade-sims are the best way to experiment with an economy, without actually using money.
+Trade sims are the best way to experiment with an economy, without actually using money.

 Hold Down A to Close the Review